|

 interest rate and terms (points and fees) at the time the

-loan" believe interest rates and terms may become more favorable
+the loan" believe interest rates and terms may become more

-between the time (weeks or months) of the application and
+favorable between the time (weeks or months) of the application

-the closing.
-This means that the buyer can lock-in the interest
+and the closing.
+This means that the buyer can lock-in the

-rate anytime between the loan application date and closing.
+interest rate anytime between the loan application date

-As you can imagine, this is a gamble because you take the
+and closing.
+As you can imagine, this is a gamble because

-risk that interest rates may rise instead of drop.
-In addition,
+you take the risk that interest rates may rise instead of

-the terms may not be the same, thereby increasing the mortgage
+drop.
+In addition, the terms may not be the same, thereby

 The following list itemizes most of the documentation you